 A tree-level deck known as the Acacia Station is located at the northern end of the Forest Edge.
 For a nominal fee, you can greet zebras, ostriches and giraffes from among the trees while enjoying a bird’s eye view of their habitat.
 Observe these graceful creatures as they mingle in the 3.5-acre exhibit designed to resemble the savannas of Kenya.

-Hundreds of exotic, brilliantly colored birds such as the scarlet ibis and Chilean flamingo populate the R.J.
-Reynolds Forest Aviary, which has been listed among the top 10 American habitat exhibits in the United States by USA Today.
+Hundreds of exotic, brilliantly colored birds such as the scarlet ibis and Chilean flamingo populate The Forest Aviary, which has been listed among the top 10 American habitat exhibits in the United States by USA Today.
 The aviary is even home to several species of poison dart frogs and yellow- and red-footed tortoises.
 The area showcases more than 3,000 tropical plants in its enclosed rainforest environment which is kept as hot and humid as a real tropical forest.